 What exactly is a “Google manual action”?
 It’s a penalty placed on your website by Google often for being “too spammy”, it isn’t related to any sort of algorithm or update.
-It is Google basically penalizing your website (typically through removal of SERP listings) for not following their quality guidelines.
+It is Google basically penalizing your website (typically through the removal of SERP listings) for not following their quality guidelines.
 So how do you know if you’ve been penalized?
-Aside from a drop of nearly no rankings or traffic, you’ll be notified in you Google Search Console with a message from Google letting you know which type of manual action you’ve received, if it is a whole or partial site penalty, and why.
+Aside from a drop of nearly no rankings or traffic, you’ll be notified in your Google Search Console with a message from Google letting you know which type of manual action you’ve received if it is a whole or partial site penalty, and why.

 Common causes for a manual penalty:

 - Unnatural links to or from your website